Pieloth/ASUS-G713PV-fix/README.md

 > [!NOTE]
 >
 > USAGE\
-> You can run the script in an admin console if just run once.
+> You can run the script in a console if just run once, it will ask for UAC privilege if non admin.
 Note that a Task will be created in Task Scheduler\
 > To use it with the Task Scheduler, to be run at each reboot, place the .exe in some folder, and run once the .exe .
 It will be runned at each reboot from this location.\
 > If the location changes, it will automatically update the location
 >
-> - To run in Admin terminal console: just execute script in an Admin Terminal:
+> - To run in a terminal console: just execute script in a Terminal (if not admin, will ask for UAC privilege):
 > ```
 > python fix_media_powersettings.py
 > ```